csantosbh/Lauen/docs/source/editor.rst

     setValues: function(flyweight), // Set its internal data from the equivalent
                                     // fields in the flyweight.
 Used both for
                                     // initialization and during preview updates.
-    destroy: function() // Component destructor.
+    destroy: function(), // Component destructor.
 Called when the component is
                          // removed from the game object, or when the gameo bject
                          // itself is destroyed.
+    fields: {...}, // All fields exposed to the editor must be placed inside this
+                   // object.
+It will be watched by prefabs, which in turn will
+                   // guarantee consistent between prefabs and concrete objects.
+    prefabSync: {...}, // For every variable inside the fields object, there must
+                       // be an equivalent element in this object of boolean
+                       // type.
+This is a dirty flag that tells when that
+                       // particular field is in sync with the prefab (and thus
+                       // should be updated when it is changed).
+    resetPrefabSync: function(), // Sets the prefabSync to its default values,
+                                 // with all fields assigned true.
    };

-* If you need to access the component from somewhere else, then make it public by adding this new prototype to the object returned at the end of this file:
+* Inherit from ``Component`` using proper prototypical inheritance.
+The ``Component`` function implements the following interface:

 .. code-block:: javascript

-  return {
-    TransformComponent: TransformComponent,
-    ...,
-    NewComponent: ComponentPrototype
-   };
+    checkPrefabSynchronization: function(), // Update its prefabSync fields,
+                                            // setting them to "true" when they
+                                            // match the prefab value, and "false"
+                                            // otherwise.
+    syncComponentToPrefab: function(), // For each field whose corresponding
+                                       // prefabSync field is "true", set its
+                                       // value to that of the prefab.

 .. _canvas-consistency:
 --------